cxlisolaf/CSCI-5828-Foundation-of-Software-Engineering/homework01_NoSilverBullet.md

     What Brooks means by a silver bullet is something to make software costs drop as rapidly as computer hardware costs do and a single development, in either technology or in management technique, that by itself promises improvement in productivity, in reliability, in simplicity.

    Brooks thinks that the nature and essential difficulties of software makes it unlikely to be any inventions that can improve  software productivity, reliability, and simplicity.
-He has discussed from several aspect that are most often considerd as silver bullet and argue that these technical development will not turn into silver bullet as people expect.
-For example, Ada and other high-level language advances
+He has discussed from several aspects that are most often considerd as silver bullet and argue that these technical development will not turn into silver bullet as people expect.

-   Object-oriented programming
+   For example, Ada and other high-level language advances Object-oriented programming
    Artificial intelligence
    Expert systems